jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

       - **recovery time objectives (RTO)**: how long it takes to recover; maximum tolerable time to recover systems to a defined service level
       - **recovery point objectives (RPO)**: the maximum tolerable data loss measured in time
       - **maximum tolerable downtime (MTD) or maximum allowable downtime (MAD)**: the length of time an org can suffer the loss of its critical path or critical functions before ceasing to be a viable enterprise; how long an org can survive an interruption of critical functions
+      - **MTTR**: mean time to repair is the average length of time required to perform a repair on the device (also see Domain 7)
+      - **MTBF**: mean time between failure is an estimation of time between the first and any subsequent failures (also see Domain 7)
       - along with the costs of downtime and recovery
     - **Continuity planning**: The first two phases of the BCP process (project scope and planning and the business impact analysis) focus on determining how the BCP process will work and prioritizing the business assets that need to be protected against interruption
       - The next phase of BCP development, continuity planning, focuses on the development and implementation of a continuity strategy to minimize the impact realized risks might have on protected assets